Mitch Jones (streamer)

 David Mitchell Jones (born July 23, 1992) is an American Twitch streamer and musician.

 Career

 Jones began streaming on Twitch (then known as Justin.tv) in 2011.
-He primarily played World of Warcraft player-versus-player combat.
+He primarily played World of Warcraft PVP (player versus player) combat.
 He would later begin streaming IRL (in real life) content.
-In 2015, Jones' stream averaged 5,000 concurrent viewers.
+In 2015, Jones's stream averaged 5,000 concurrent viewers.

-Throughout his streaming career, Jones has been involved in controversies which resulted in his Twitch account receiving lengthy bans.
-In December of 2017, Jones received a temporary ban for calling one of his viewers an anti-gay slur.
-In February 2018, Jones received another temporary ban following a donation message containing a racial slur being sent in by a viewer.
-In June 2019, Jones received a one-week ban for using his phone while driving.
-In September 2019, Jones received a one-month ban after showing private messages on stream where he used a racial slur.
-After his ban expired the following month, it was revealed that his Twitch partnership status was revoked.
+Between 2017 and 2019, Jones was involved in some controversies involving the use of slurs and the use of his phone while driving.
+These incidents led to suspensions of his Twitch account and to a temporary revocation of his Twitch partnership status.